MichaelSault/MichaelSault/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Learning the MERN Stack
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Full Stack Development
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...